jhighman/trua-collect/docs/implementation-status.md

 2. **Timeline Visualization**: The timeline visualization component is now fully documented in the `timeline-implementation.md` file.

+3. **Digital Signature Capture**: The digital signature component is now fully implemented and documented in the `signature-implementation.md` file.

+4. **Personal Information Form**: The personal information form component is now fully implemented and documented in the `personal-info-implementation.md` file.

-3. **Implementation Status**: While the use case diagram includes an implementation status section, other documentation doesn't clearly indicate what's implemented vs. planned.
+5. **Implementation Status**: While the use case diagram includes an implementation status section, other documentation doesn't clearly indicate what's implemented vs. planned.

 ## Conclusion